Margaret Minnicks has been an online writer for many years. She writes about various things, including celebrities and entertainment.

 3. Sasha Obama

 Sasha is not the real name of former President Barack Obama and former First Lady Michelle Obama's youngest daughter.
-When the parents filed taxes when they were in the White House, it came to the public's attention that Sasha's birth name is actual Natasha.
+When the parents filed taxes when they were in the White House, it came to the public's attention that Sasha's birth name is actually Natasha.

 Who Do Celebrities Change Their Names?